-We’ve been during it all trying to focus on the time of Christmas, the time of Christ’s birth, the timing of God entering through Mary the Virgin, fully God, fully man, Jesus being born.
+We’ve been trying to focus on the time of Christmas, the time of Christ’s birth, the timing of God entering through Mary the Virgin, fully God, fully man, Jesus being born.
 We’ve chosen some different passages.
 I’ve chosen to use some of Paul’s Christmas section if you will and I would like to use another one today out of Colossians Chapter 1.
-I’d invite you to stand and we will read it together as Paul instructed, “Give attention to the public reading of Scripture.”
-So let’s read well this section of Colossians Chapter 1:15 through 20.
-We can read from the screen and read the same version together.
-Would you read in unison with me?

-Number 2) He’s the firstborn over creation, vs 15.
 This does not mean He was the first person ever created.
-For example, our friends who call themselves, Jehovahs’ Witness, would argue.
 This means that He has always existed.
 He is the preeminent.
 He has the first place as the Creator.
-He has always existed.
-He was first there when Adam was made in the image of God, talked many times, the Adam, (pronounced in Hebrew) is a wordplay.
+Christ was first there when Adam was made in the image of God, talked many times, the Adam, (pronounced in Hebrew) is a wordplay.
 The dirt was made into Adam.
 So God in Jesus Christ fashioned the sandman and breathes the breath of life and he becomes an animate being.
 He’s the image bearer of Christ.
 He’s the image of God.
 In fact, John Francis Wade, 1740ish wrote a very wonderful Christmas song we all love to sing, Oh, Come Let Us Adore Him, the adoration, the advent of Jesus.
-Listen to one stanza,